texerai/m3/documentation/boom_integration.md

 ## Delivery of Core m3 API Calls via RTL Hooks

-To integrate the M3 library into a dual-core Small BOOM configuration, we define RTL hooks that correspond to the semantic memory operations tracked by M3.
-The Bridge is responsible for mapping these hooks to the appropriate M3 core API, maintaining internal state, and determining when an m3 API call should be triggered.
+To integrate the m3 library into a dual-core Small BOOM configuration, we define several RTL hooks.
+The `BoomBridge` class is responsible for mapping these hooks to the appropriate m3 core API, maintaining internal state, and determining when an m3 API call should be triggered.

 ### `inorder()` API
 This API assigns an in-order ID to a memory instruction so that it can be uniquely tracked by the verification infrastructure.
 The ID must reflect the program order, which is essential for ensuring memory consistency and detecting out-of-order violations.
 The correct place to invoke this API is at the moment when an instruction is allocated into the Reorder Buffer (ROB) in BOOM, provided that the instruction is a memory operation (load, store, or AMO).
 We named this RTL hook `CreateMemop` and it is responsible for detecting this condition.
 This marks the instruction's entry into m3's tracking system.